-Multiple-input multiple-output (MIMO) technique brings a relevant increase not only in capacity but also in coverage, reliability, and spectral efficiency.
-It is recalled that multi-antenna-based MIMO communications first occurred in the mid-1990s when researchers at Bell Labs and Stanford were looking for ways to increase system throughput without increasing bandwidth.
+It is recalled that multi-antenna-based multi-input multi-output (MIMO) communications first occurred in the mid-1990s when researchers at Bell Labs and Stanford were looking for ways to increase system throughput without increasing bandwidth.
 After that thousands of research papers have been written on the topic dealing with both physical layer and network layer ramifications of the technology.
-In MIMO case, the overall transmit channel is described as a matrix instead of a vector, and the spatial correlation properties of the channel matrix define the number of available parallel channels for data transmission.
 In fact all high throughput commercial standards, such as WiMax, Wi-Fi, cellular, etc., have adopted MIMO as part of the optional.
 The adoption of MIMO into military wireless communications systems has played important role as well as in the commercial arena.